Safety: WhiteWater

 Helmet

 Wear a CE1385 approved, fastened, kayaking helmet when on or near the river.
 Ensure it fits correctly and snug.
 It helps if the colour stands out on the river (unlike mine).
-I use a Shred Ready Halfcut Carbon Helmet and a Predator Lee Helmet.

 Protective clothing